 Eastmont Community Garden- East Wenatchee, WA

-Columbia Valley Community Health provides the space and the WSU Master Gardener program manages this project that rents seasonal vegetable garden plots to Wenatchee valley residents.
-Participants improve fitness and strengthen families and community as they learn about nutrition, gardening, and develop relationships with other community members in an attitude of fun.
+The WSU Master Gardener program partnered with Columbia Valley Community Health in 2021 to provide garden plots that Wenatchee valley residents rented to raise seasonal vegetables.
+CVCH will use the area for its clinic expansion in 2022.
+The Master Gardener program will seek alternate sites for the summer of 2022.
+We promote vegetable gardening, which helps participants improve fitness and strengthen families and community as they learn about nutrition, gardening, and develop relationships with other community members in an attitude of fun.

 Leavenworth Fish Hatchery Pollinator Garden- Leavenworth, WA